Jaguar XF Sportbrake (2017-2024) Review

 The popular four-cylinder diesels are noisier travel companions.
 They sound agricultural at low revs, creating an unpleasant clatter on start-up, sending unwelcome vibrations into the cabin, and grow coarser if pushed.

-Drive the Jaguar XF Sportbrake in town, and the stop/start system constantly reminds you of their poor isolation, restarting with an unpleasant jolt and lumpen idle.
+Drive the Jaguar XF Sportbrake in town, and the stop/start system constantly reminds you of its poor isolation, restarting with an unpleasant jolt and lumpen idle.
 Almost every rival diesel four-cylinder is quieter and less intrusive to use.

-Picking a 2.0-litre petrol improves matters slightly, certainly at low speeds, but once you're on the motorway, the Sportbrake also generates more audible tyre roar on big alloys than its peers will - especially the Audi A6.
+Picking a 2.0-litre petrol improves matters slightly, certainly at low speeds, but once you're on the motorway, the Sportbrake also generates more audible tyre roar on big alloys than its peers will, especially the Audi A6.

-Estate versions do not get tested separately to earn their own rating, but since they share identical safety features and crash structures, they share their test scores with the four-door cars, so should prove secure.
+Estate versions do not get tested separately to earn their own rating, but since they share identical safety features and crash structures, they share their test scores with the four-door cars, so they should prove secure.

-The Jaguar XF got a great score for adult occupant protection (92%) and achieved well over 80% in the three other individual categories; child protection, pedestrian protection and safety assist.
+The Jaguar XF got a great score for adult occupant protection (92%) and achieved well over 80% in the three other individual categories: child protection, pedestrian protection and safety assist.
 Very impressive stuff.

-So what do you get included as standard?
+So, what do you get included as standard?
 All Jaguar XF Sportbrakes come with traffic sign recognition, lane departure warning, and auto emergency braking (AEB) which can sense any oncoming collisions, stopping the car if necessary.
 That's on top of cruise and traction control, six airbags, hazard lights that flash to warn other drivers if you brake heavily, and a hill launch assistant to get you moving again when you're stopped on a sharp incline.

 It's also there to lend a hand with your low-speed manoeuvres.
 Every model gets all-round parking sensors, while all facelifted versions add a reversing camera, an option on older cars.